retooth2/xenharmlib/doc/primelimit_tunings.rst

 Pitch Indices
 -------------------------------------------------------------

-In the introduction we have defined intervals and pitches in prime limit tunings for a limit :math:`p_k` as characterized by the expression:
+In the introduction, we have defined intervals and pitches in prime limit tunings for a limit :math:`p_k` as characterized by the expression:

 :math:`\frac{n}{d} = p_1^{x_1} \cdot p_2^{x_2} \cdot ... \cdot p_k^{x_k}`

-In turn this means every pitch and every interval can be characterized by an integer vector of prime number exponents:
+In turn, this means every pitch and every interval can be characterized by an integer vector of prime number exponents:

 :math:`\vec{X} = (x_1, x_2, ...., x_k)`

 This prime exponent vector is called a *Lattice Point* .
-In the special case of Prime Limit Tunings it is also colloquially known as a *Monzo* named after composer and theorist Joe Monzo.
+In the special case of Prime Limit Tunings, it is also colloquially known as a *Monzo*, named after composer and theorist Joe Monzo.

 Other than in equal temperaments where pitch indices are integers, because